 1. Contributions are deductible in the year it is paid.

 A check in the mail to the charity or a charge to your credit card constitutes payment, even if payment is made in a later year.

 2. You will need to keep very good records related to your contributions to verify that you gave.

-No matter the value, be sure to keep up with receipts, bank statements, cancelled checks, or written acknowledgements.
+No matter the value, be sure to keep up with receipts, bank statements, canceled checks, or written acknowledgments.

 Not only for your own records but in case you were to get audited by the IRS.